-Veterinary Cell Based Therapies
+Veterinary Stem Cells & Cell Based Therapeutics

-Veterinary Stem Cells and Cell Based Therapies
+Veterinary Cell Based Immunotherapies

-Interestingly, veterinary cell based therapies are regulated by either the FDA-CVM or USDA-CVB, depending on the mode of action.
+Veterinary cell based therapies are regulated by either the FDA-CVM or USDA-CVB, depending on the mode of action and intended use.
 Those therapies which act to repair tissue would most likely be considered a “veterinary drug“, and therefore regulated by FDA-CVM.
 However, there are cell based therapies which are intended to stimulate the immune system and would likely be regulated by the USDA-CVB.
-Recently, many companies have started processing amniotic fluid containing cells for veterinary regenerative medicine purposes.
-Since these products are intended to repair and heal tissue, they are considered veterinary drugs.

 Volk, S. and Theoret, C. Translating Stem Cell Therapies: the role of companion animals in regenerative medicine.
 Wound Repair Regen.
 2013 May ; 21(3): 382–394